How to Ship a High-Value Package (€100K, £85K, $120K): The Operational Guide for Professionals

 • Compact & Dense (Jewelry, Watches): High risk of theft, maximum discretion

-Mandatory Preliminary Documentation
+Required Preliminary Documentation

-Always compile this file before packing:
+Always put together this file before packing:

 3. Original invoice or certificate of authenticity